hfco/hfc/README.md

 ## The Cardano Node

 The Cardano node is the largest open source project ever built using Haskell.
-It is a substantial code base, comprising almost 400,000 lines of code
+It is a substantial code base, comprising almost 400,000 lines of code.
+Despite being an extremely large and complex code base, with tight real time, networking and memory requirements, a requirement for high availability, and a requirement for high assurance, there have been an impressively low number of actual bugs reported (around 500), most of them very simple.
+That is, about 1.25 bugs per thousand lines of code.
+If written in a conventional imperative language, such as C++ or Java, not only would the code be larger (by about a factor of 2 to 5), it would also likely have many more bugs (about 18 per thousand lines of code for typical production quality code, produced by good industrial developers, or a total about 15,000-35,000 bugs).
+This is down to the

 ### Haskell is Production Ready